stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fielddatabase/set_tableformat/_index.md

 title: Aspose::Words::Fields::FieldDatabase::set_TableFormat method
 linktitle: set_TableFormat
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Fields::FieldDatabase::set_TableFormat method.
-Sets the format that is to be applied to the result of the database query in C++.
+description: 'Aspose::Words::Fields::FieldDatabase::set_TableFormat method.
+Sets the format that is to be applied to the result of the database query in C++.'
 type: docs
 weight: 1900
 url: /cpp/aspose.words.fields/fielddatabase/set_tableformat/